freelawproject/free.law/content/pages/recap/api-latest.md

 means that we are unable to add API features like document search, although this is an area we are exploring.

-A final limiation is that our system does not currently support so-called minute orders, although this is also an area that has been sponsored and will soon be fixed.
+A final limitation is that our system does not currently support so-called minute orders, although this is also an area that has been sponsored and will soon be fixed.
 For more details, see the [ticket in our issue